 Research shows that high levels of free radicals may help activate genes that promote inflammation.
 Thus, high levels of free radicals may lead to an increased inflammatory response.

 While a little inflammation is necessary to help your body heal and fight infections, persistent inflammation is linked to health problems, including certain cancers, as well as heart and kidney diseases.

 Studies show that quercetin may help reduce inflammation.

-They also had reduced markers of inflammation, such as TNFα, compared with those who received a placebo (
+They also had reduced markers of inflammation, such as TNFα, compared to those who received a placebo.

 While these findings are promising, more human research is needed to understand the compound’s potential anti-inflammatory properties.

 Quercetin’s potential anti-inflammatory properties may provide allergy symptom relief.